neo4j-partners/msk-framework-terraform/README.md

 2 - Installs an MSK (Kafka) Cluster on AWS

-3 - Installs 2 EC2 instances
+3 - Installs 2 EC2 instances:
- - A msk-client EC2 instance, which has the following things pre-installed (via a user-data script):
+ - An msk-client EC2 instance, which has the following things pre-installed (via a user-data script):
    - The kafka client application and libraries
-   - A script called, ```create-topic.sh``` which created a topic on the MSK (kafka) cluster
+   - A script called, ```create-topic.sh``` which creates a topic on the MSK (kafka) cluster
    - A client.properties file
- - A bastion EC2 instance, which can be used as a 'jump server' to connect from the internet to the msk-client EC2 instance
+ - A bastion EC2 instance, which can be used as a 'jump server' to connect from the internet to the msk-client EC2 instance (which resides in a private subnet)

 ## Prerequisites